zacanger/niddesa/text/generated-translations/cullaniddesa/02-sinhala-google.md

 [Msdiv 87] (# msdiv87) {# msdiv87 .ref .msdiv} "Thotaka, if so in this Sasana
 Defilement with mindfulness with defilement.
-He is silent on hearing this Discipline in Nirvana, ”the Blessed One said.
+He is silent on hearing this Discipline in Nibbana, ”the Blessed One said.

 [Msdiv 88] (# msdiv88) {# msdiv88 .ref .msdiv} "I am in the divine human world
 I see a Brahmin holding a posture without ragadhi.
 I adore you with full eyes